KWWnoob/CodesignOnRigidGripper/README.md

 <img src="https://github.com/user-attachments/assets/f7ca44de-d0ee-4b0b-92e2-b7a6d0e5de81" alt="Schematic_CodesignDiagram" width="500">

 ## Project Description
 This project focuses on the co-design of a tendon-driven robotic gripper.
 The goal is to optimize the gripper's performance by balancing functional requirements such as grasping ability, payload, and workspace with cost constraints.
-The schematic diagram illustrates how design elements like robotic arm selection, material properties, and motor characteristics interact to achieve these goals.
+The schematic diagram illustrates how design elements like gripper dimensions, robotic arm selection, material properties, and motor characteristics interact to achieve these goals.

 ## Key Features
 - **Grasping Simulation**: Uses `Env_BallGrasping_V3.py` to generate data for performance analysis.